joellord/mern-k8s/docs/docs/introducing-atlas-operator/4-manage-atlas.md

 ---
 sidebar_position: 4
 ---
-# Create and manage an Atlas cluster
+# Create and manage an Atlas deployment

 You are now ready to manage your Atlas projects and clusters from Kubernetes.
 This can be done with the three new CRDs that were added to your cluster.
-Those CRDs are `AtlasProject` to manage projects, `AtlasCluster` to manage clusters, and `AtlasDatabaseUser` to manage database users.
+Those CRDs are `AtlasProject` to manage projects, `AtlasDeployment` to manage deployments, and `AtlasDatabaseUser` to manage database users.

 ## Create a project